tuantvk/javascript-interview-questions-developer/README_EN.md

 Let's go !!!

-## Câu 0: Javascript là gì?
+## Câu 0: What is Javascript?

-__JavaScript__, theo phiên bản hiện hành, là một ngôn ngữ lập trình thông dịch được phát triển từ các ý niệm nguyên mẫu.
-Ngôn ngữ này được dùng rộng rãi cho các trang web (phía người dùng) cũng như phía máy chủ (với __Nodejs__).
+__JavaScript__, according to the current version, is an interpreted programming language developed from prototype ideas.
+This language is widely used for website (user side) as well as server side (with __Nodejs__)

 ---

-## Câu 1: Sự khác nhau giữa JavaScript và JScript là gì?
+## Câu 1: What is the difference between JavanScript and JScript?

-Đơn giản bạn có thể nói JScript giống như JavaScript, nhưng nó được cung cấp bởi Microsoft.
+Simply, you can say JScript same as JavaScript but it is provided by Microsoft

 ---

-## Câu 2: Trong javascript đối tượng window được sử dụng để làm gì?
+## Câu 2: In javascript what is the window object used for?

-Đối tượng window được tạo tự động bởi trình duyệt đại diện cho một cửa sổ trình duyệt.
-Nó được sử dụng để hiển thị hộp thoại bật lên như hộp thoại alert, confirm, v.v. và mọi thứ trong Javascript như __object, functions, variables__ đều có thể trở thành __window object__ bao gồm cả __HTML DOM__.
+The window object is automatically created by the browser representing a browser window.
+This is used to display dialog box that pops up like alert, confirm , v.v. and everything in Javascript as __object, functions, variables__ can all become __window object__ including __HTML DOM__.

-<details><summary><b>Ví dụ:</b></summary>
+<details><summary><b>Example:</b></summary>
 <p>
 <code>
 window.document.getElementById("header");
 </code><br />
-hoặc:
+or:
 <br />
 <code>
 document.getElementById("header");